adelavega/gfg_interactive/README.md

 ### OpenShift deployment
 OpenShift is a great platform-as-a-service (PaaS) that enables rapid deployment using Github.
 The easiest way to launch this service is to create a new app on OpenShift that has both "Python 2.7" and "PostgreSQL" installed as cartridges.
 OpenShift allows you to use a Github repository as a starting point for your app.
 Simply point it to this repo and it should install everything correctly.

 The PostgreSQL cartridge has a URI that includes the authentication information and is saved as a environment variable.
 This app will automatically read it (in accordance with config.py) as long as you tell it that you are testing on OpenShift.
-Do so by setting the environment variable APP_SETTINGS to config.StagingConfig using the rhc command line tools:
+Do so by setting config.ini to config.OpenShift using the rhc command line tools:

-    rhc env set APP_SETTINGS="config.StagingConfig" -a App_Name

 If everything went well, your app should be up and running on rhcloud.

 ## Documentation
 Here I will document various aspects of this project in order to allow you to edit the server and deploy new assesments.